Farmer's Guide to Pig Feed Pellet Size: Matching Pellets to Growth Stages

 Q: What happens if I feed pellets that are too big or too small to my pigs?

-A: If the pellets are too big, young pigs may not be able to eat them at all, or they may struggle to eat.
-This reduces their feed intake and slows their growth.
-If the pellets are too small for a large finisher pig, the pig has to spend more time and energy to eat its daily ration, which can be less efficient.
+A: Young pigs might not be able to eat the pellets at all if they are too big, or they might have trouble eating them.
+This makes them eat less and grow more slowly.
+If the pellets are too small for a big finisher pig, it will take the pig longer and more energy to eat its daily ration, which is not as efficient.

 Q: What is a “crumble” and how is it made?